-‘Let’s Talk About Sex’ is an on-going psychological experiment.
+‘Let’s Talk About Sex’ is a psychological experiment.
 This art is inspired by the work of Alfred Kinsey’s famous research on human sexual behaviour.
 His books ‘Sexual Behaviour of the Human Male’ and ‘Sexual Behaviour of the Human Female’ is the core of the project.

 In addition to research by other academics in the field of the Human Sexuality.
 The literature and the data they disseminate provides a unique insight into how people behave sexually, which is determined by factors including gender, age, sexual orientation, background, and religion.